mesosphere/kubernetes-mesos/README.md

 ### Build

-**NOTE** Building Kubernetes for Mesos requires Go 1.2+, protobuf 2.5.0, and Mesos 0.19+.
-Building the project is grealy simplified by using godep.

 For a binary-only install of the Kubernetes-Mesos framework you can use the Docker-based builder:
 ```shell
 $ mkdir bin && chcon -Rt svirt_sandbox_file_t bin   # chcon needed for systems protected by SELinux
 $ docker run -rm -v $(pwd)/bin:/target jdef/kubernetes-mesos:dockerbuild
 ```

-Instructions to build and install from source follow:
+Instructions to build and install from source are as follows:

+**NOTE:** Building Kubernetes for Mesos requires Go 1.2+, protobuf 2.5.0, and Mesos 0.19+.
+Building the project is grealy simplified by using godep.

 * To install Mesos, see [mesosphere.io/downloads](http://mesosphere.io/downloads)
 * To install godep, see [github.com/tools/godep](https://github.com/tools/godep)